-The Fair Value Measurement topic of the ASC defines fair value as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date and sets out a fair value hierarchy.
+The Fair Value Measurement topic of the Accounting Standards Codification (ASC) defines fair value as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date and sets out a fair value hierarchy.
 The fair value hierarchy gives the highest priority to quoted prices in active markets for identical assets or liabilities (Level 1) and the lowest priority to unobservable inputs (Level 3).
 Inputs are broadly defined under this topic as assumptions market participants would use in pricing an asset or liability.

-Level 1: Unadjusted quoted prices in active markets for identical assets or liabilities that the reporting entity has the ability to access at the measurement date.
-As required by the Fair Value Measurement topic, SRR does not adjust the quoted prices for these investments even in situations where SRR holds a large position and a sale could reasonably impact the quoted price.
+- Level 1: Unadjusted quoted prices in active markets for identical assets or liabilities that the reporting entity has the ability to access at the measurement date.
+As required by the Fair Value Measurement topic, SRR does not adjust the quoted prices for these investments even in situations where SRR holds a large position and a sale could reasonably impact the quoted price. - Level 2: Inputs other than quoted prices within Level 1 that are observable for the asset or liability, either directly or indirectly, and fair value is determined through the use of models or other valuation methodologies.
+A significant adjustment to a Level 2 input could result in the Level 2 measurement becoming a Level 3 measurement.